Alexpascual28/rlis_inventory_system/README.md

 ##  Overview

 <code>This document provides a comprehensive guide for the Robotics Laboratory Inventory System (RLIS) developed using Google Apps Script.
-The RLIS is designed to manage and maintain an up-to-date inventory of items and locations in the robotics lab using Google Sheets as the backend database.
+The RLIS is designed to manage and maintain an up-to-date inventory of items and locations in the robotics lab using Google Sheets as the back-end database.
 This script suite enables dynamic interaction with the data, allowing users to add, sort, format, and generate reports directly from the spreadsheet interface.</code>

 <code>It uses various sheets to organize items, their storage locations, and the detailed subdivisions of these locations.
 Each sheet is equipped with buttons for performing specific actions like adding new entries or sorting existing data, and the system includes visual maps to enhance user interaction.</code>